yxchspring/deep_ensemble_learning/README.md

 Deep Ensemble Learning for Human Action Recognition in Still Images

-The code is provided by Xiangchun Yu.
+The codes are provided by Xiangchun Yu.

 Email:yxchspring0209@foxmail.com

 Data: November 08, 2019
 ###################################################################
 Step1.
 Please extract the compressed file to the current folder.